xrenbeats/xrenbeats.com/SECURITY.md

-we are making a windows and max application. coming soon!!!
+we are making a windows and mac application. coming soon!!!